W.L West & Sons

 • Shingles: Because shingles are thinner and more uniform, they tend to lie flatter against the roof.
 This tight fit can offer better resistance to wind and rain penetration.
 However, their thinner profile may wear down faster than shakes, especially in harsher climates.

 • Shakes: Timber shakes, being thicker, are generally more durable than shingles.
 Their thicker profile offers better insulation and can withstand rough weather conditions more effectively.
-This makes shakes more durable in areas prone to extreme weather, but they may also require more maintenance to prevent moisture buildup.
+This makes shakes more durable in areas prone to extreme weather, but they may also require more maintenance to prevent moisture build-up.

 Cost Differences